-I have a terrible memory (apparently) so the number one tip for me is to remember (See!
-There’s that memory thing again) that you are lucky to have someone with you that you can share your experiences with.
-I can’t tell you the number of times I have flashbacks to hitchhiking in the back of a Chevy truck in Alberta on my way to go skydiving, or cutting down conifers with vegetarian tree huggers in the Scottish Highlands, but having no one to reminisce with.
-Thankfully, those solo travel days are gone, as exciting and free as they were, there is something more satisfying that comes from traveling with your numero uno.
-Always be grateful to have that person by your side, sharing these experiences with you and, one day, being able to recall all the fun memories (and fights) together.
+“I have a terrible memory (apparently) so the number one tip for me is to remember (There’s that memory thing again) that you are lucky to have someone with you that you can share your experiences with.
+I can’t tell you the number of times I have flashbacks to hitchhiking in the back of a Chevy truck in Alberta on my way to go skydiving or cutting down conifers with vegetarian tree huggers in the Scottish Highlands, but having no one to reminisce with.
+Thankfully, those solo travel days are gone, as exciting and free as they were, there is something more satisfying than comes from travelling with your numero uno.
+Always be grateful to have that person by your side, sharing these experiences with you and, one day, being able to recall all the fun memories (and fights) together.”

 So there you have it, my guide to surviving travel as a couple.
-Each of these tips are vital, take it from someone who has been at the coal-face, stared into the face of extended periods of time in stressful situations with their partner and somehow lived to tell the tale.
+Each of these tips is vital, take it from someone who has been at the coal-face, stared into the face of extended periods of time in stressful situations with their partner and somehow lived to tell the tale.